mini-pw/2022L-WB-XAI-tabular/Projects/Project-I/Readme.md

-Problem: When managing a hotel, we want to plan the needs for staff and food well.
+*Problem*: When managing a hotel, we want to plan the needs for staff and food well.
 We want to build a model predicting whether the guest will actually use the booked room.

-Data: Hotel booking demand data are available on the glasses: https://www.kaggle.com/jessemostipak/hotel-booking-demand The data set contains 119 thousand. observations, 32 explanatory variables.
+*Data*: Hotel booking demand data are available on Kaggle: https://www.kaggle.com/jessemostipak/hotel-booking-demand The data set contains 119 thousand. observations, 32 explanatory variables.